 Division of Tobacco Policy Research

-The death toll attributable to tobacco use is a manmade disaster worldwide; however, many countries have successfully shown that such death toll is avoidable with effective tobacco control regulations.
-Thus, to achieve a global standard for tobacco policies, our missions are research activities and advocacies based on the following four pillars: Monitoring and Evaluation, Development and Research of Practical Programs, Public Education and Information Services, and Promoting Policies and Networking.
+The spread of the tobacco epidemic is a global problem with serious consequences for public health.
+However, many countries have successfully shown that it is avoidable with effective tobacco control regulations.
+Thus, to achieve the global standard level of tobacco policies, our missions are research activities and advocacies based on the following four pillars: Monitoring and Evaluation, Development and Research of Practical Programs, Public Education and Information Services, and Promoting Policy and Networking.